 Group Purchasing Organizations and Purchasing Cooperatives exist to give business owners access to the goods and services needed to keep their organizations up and running.
 If you’ve ever struggled to negotiate contracts and obtain deeper discounts with your current suppliers, you’ve likely looked into joining a GPO or Purchasing Co-Op.
 There are, however, quite a few misconceptions about how each of these groups work and what type of organization can benefit from them.

-The good news is, joining one of these groups is most likely a great move for your business.
-To help you determine which approach is the most cost-efficient procurement strategy for your company, check out the infographic and article below.
+There is good news, though.
+Joining one of these groups is most likely a really great move for your business.
+In this article, we will go over the differences between a Group Purchasing Organization and a Purchasing Cooperative and help you determine which approach is the most cost-efficient procurement strategy for your company.

 [Editor's note: this article was originally published August 21, 2017, but has been updated for clarity and accuracy.]

 A Group Purchasing Organization is a platform that allows virtually any business, in any industry, to join a group of other buyers who are interested in the same products and services.
 Joining a GPO enables companies to increase their purchasing power and gives them volume-based discounts - or “bulk pricing” - without having to increase their order amounts.
 For example, GPOs like Una can offer businesses discounts up to 80 percent on office supplies through pre-negotiated contracts with suppliers like Office Depot and Staples.

 What does it look like?

 GPOs first got their start in healthcare and quickly grew in popularity due to their impressive discounts.
 Economists have found that GPOs reduced healthcare costs by up to $55 billion annually.
 Given such staggering savings, it's no surprise that GPOs have since expanded and are now available to every type of organization.